About the Village of Pemberton Council

 Email: knightingale@pemberton.ca

 Katrina and her family have called Pemberton home for 13 years.
 They chose to move from the hustle of the city to raise their young family immersed in nature and more connected to the land.
-Katrina is the proud Mother of two fantastic teens and has been a teacher for 25 years.
+Katrina is the proud mother of two fantastic teens and has been a teacher for 25 years.
 Her work has taken her abroad and to various parts of Canada.
-With her expertise in Special Education, Katrina currently runs her own business supporting children with unique and complex learning challenges.
-Katrina is on the Board of Stewardship Pemberton and until recently, she was on the Official Community Plan (OCP) Advisory Board.
-Katrina is a member of the Pemberton Secondary School Parent Advisory Council (PSS PAC) and a committed chauffeur for sports teams and a volunteer for Sea to Sky Biathlon.
+With her expertise in special education, Katrina currently runs her own business supporting children with unique and complex learning challenges.
+Katrina is on the board of Stewardship Pemberton and until recently was on the Official Community Plan Advisory Board.
+Katrina is a member of the Pemberton Secondary School Parent Advisory Council (PSS PAC), a committed chauffeur for sports teams, and a volunteer for Sea to Sky Biathlon.
 She is happiest with her family, harvesting home-grown food, or skate skiing through old growth forests at Whistler Olympic Park.
-She is a committed advocate for the Environment, authentic stewardship and sustainable living.
+She is a committed advocate for the environment, authentic stewardship and sustainable living.
 Katrina is honoured to serve the people of Pemberton and the land that supports our community.

 Board/committee appointments